Copyright in Performance

 Unlike general copyright, these rights are not assignable.

-If, as a performer, you find that your performance rights have been infringed there are a number of steps you can take, such as the following:
+If a performer finds that their performance rights have been infringed there is a number of steps they can take.
+These include:

-1. Make sure that there is no defence or exception which allows for the legal use of your work;
+1. making sure that there is no defence or exception which allows for the legal use of the work;

-2. Ensure there is no contractual arrangement excluding your rights as a performer;
+2. ensuring that there is no contractual arrangement excluding your rights as a performer;

-3. Communicate to the person you believe to be infringing your copyright that they should take down the material or destroy it;
+3. communicating to the person you believe to be infringing your copyright that they should take down the material or destroy it;

-4. Send a cease and desist letter to make it clear that your copyright has been infringed; and
+4. sending a “cease and desist” letter to the party responsible to make it clear that the copyright has been infringed and that action is needed; and

 Live performance requires skill and creativity on behalf of the performer.
 It is a valuable piece of entertainment that deserves to be protected.